spiderlili/Game-Conference-Notes/DevelopBrighton2022/Just Houdini It: Using Houdini Effectively for Game Development.md

 ### Consequences of Misconceptions
 - Difficult to plan
-- Wasted time: tool not being used
+- Wasted time: tool / feature not being used
 - Lack of coherence: no standards
 - Inorganic tools: hard to work with
 - Unsatisfying output: all sorts of ways